 Therefore, AERAS project aims at developing a realistic and rapidly adjustable cyber range platform for systems and organisations in the critical healthcare sector that:

-Will effectively prepare stakeholders with different types of responsibility and levels of expertise in defending high-risk, critical cyber-systems and organizations against advanced, known and new cyberattacks
+Will effectively prepare stakeholders with different types of responsibility and levels of expertise in defending high-risk, critical cyber-systems and organizations against advanced, known and new cyberattacks;

-Will help at reducing their security risks
+Will help at reducing their security risks.

 The platform will be a virtual cyberwarfare solution enabling the simulation of the operation and effects of security controls and offering hands-on training on their development, assessment, use and management.